keboola/connection-docs/storage/tables/csv-files.md

     column with backslash \ inside,"column with backslash and enclosure \""" column with \n \t \\,second col

-A CSV file in this format can be exported from:
+A CSV file in this format can be exported from

 - OpenOffice / LibreOffice Calc, where you simply save the file in Text CSV file and select *Unicode (UTF-8)* encoding.
-- Google Drive, where it is the default output format (note however that you might prefer to use the [Google Drive Extractor](/overview/tutorial/load/googledrive/) instead).
+- Google Drive, where it is the default output format (note, however, that you might prefer to use the [Google Drive Extractor](/overview/tutorial/load/googledrive/) instead).
 - Microsoft Excel by following the below instructions.